2023 Best Computer Engineering Schools in New York

 Top 10 Best Computer Engineering Schools

-Our analysis found Columbia University in the City of New York to be the best school for computer engineering students who want to pursue a degree in New York.
-Columbia is a fairly large private not-for-profit school located in the city of New York.
+Our 2023 rankings named Columbia University in the City of New York the best school in New York for computer engineering students.
+Columbia is a very large private not-for-profit school located in the large city of New York.

-You’ll join some of the best and brightest minds around you if you attend Rochester Institute of Technology.
-The school came in at #2 on this year’s Best Computer Engineering Schools in New York list.
-Located in the large suburb of Rochester, RIT is a private not-for-profit school with a fairly large student population.
+You’ll be in good company if you decide to attend Rochester Institute of Technology.
+It ranked #2 on our 2023 Best Computer Engineering Schools in New York list.
+Located in the suburb of Rochester, RIT is a private not-for-profit school with a large student population.

 On average, CE graduates from RIT take out $29,031 in student loans while working on their degree.
 This translates to an average monthly loan payment of $341, based on a 10-year repayment plan.